 As of December 31, 2022, the Company held \$118,193,123 in the Trust Account, which was invested in U.S. government securities with a maturity of 185 days or less or in money market funds meeting certain conditions under Rule 2a-7 under the Investment Company Act which invest only in direct U.S. government treasury obligations.
 All the Company's investments held in the Trust Account are classified as trading securities.
 Trading securities are presented on the balance sheet at fair value at the end of each reporting period.
-Gains and losses resulting from the change in fair value of investments held in the Trust Account are included in income from investments held in Trust Account in the accompanying statement of operations.
+Gains and losses resulting from the change in fair value of investments held in the Trust Account in the accompanying statement of operations.
 The estimated fair values of investments held in Trust Account are determined using available market information.
 During the year ended December 31, 2022, the Company withdrew \$215,000 of income from investments held in the Trust Account to pay its income and franchise tax obligations.